wiseman-timelord/Make-Windows-Gr8-Again/README.md

 Additional Software has appeared in the Preview, must ensure all is covered, but there should be some more lines below.
 Its also looking like there will have to be sub-menus.
 Here is the further details on components...
 - Install of, KB2770917, KB2779768, KB2785094, KB2795944, which are critical for things to work more correctly with somewhat modern apps.
 Server 2012 had "KB27959442" built-in, while Windows 8 required it to be installed.
 - Install Python 3.9, using script from other completed project (but remove build tools part, as not working).
 - Install of Powershell limited to 4.0 on Win 8.
-Server 2012 is 5.1 with updates, KB2919355, KB3000850, KB3156418, KB3173424.
-Additionally its possible to  install .NET Core 2.1, and then install PowerShell Core 6.2!
+Server 2012 is being researched, but things suggest, 5.1 with updates, KB2919355, KB3000850, KB3156418*, KB3173424*.
+Its supposedly possible to  install .NET Core 2.1, and then install PowerShell Core 6.2.
 - Install of, "Run here as Admin", "Open Command Prompt as Admin", "Add Recycle to Navigation Pane", "Take_Ownership", "Open Powershell Window here as Admin"
-- Addition of, `Desktop\Shutdown_Now` and `C\Anti-Anti-H8te`.
+- Addition of, `Desktop\Shutdown_Now` and `C\Destroy_All`, scripts for shutdown reinforcement and selective data erasure.
 - Install of, AMD or nVidia or Both, pop up relating site page with drivers, people will be directed to their own drivers, and some kind of info to explain driver unlocking.
 There may be enhancements to do in relevance to hybrid nvidia/amd gpu setups.
 - Activation of "Testing Mode" will enable "Unsigned Drivers", hence, drivers are more likely to install correctly.
 - Win8 limited to .net 4.6.1, while server 2012 was .Net 4.8 (final).
 Deepseek said it was to do with server's lts aspect.
 It would be nice to be able to install 4.8 on both though, solve a lot of app issues.